Samvel Karapetyan (businessman)

-Samvel Karapetyan (Սամվել Սարգսի Կարապետյան; Самвел Саркисович Карапетян; born August 18, 1965) is a Russian-Armenian billionaire businessman who owns the Tashir Group conglomerate.
+Samvel Sargsi Karapetyan (Սամվել Սարգսի Կարապետյան; Самвел Саркисович Карапетян; born August 18, 1965) is an Armenian billionaire businessman and politician.
+He is the owner of Tashir Group conglomerate, with businesses spanning real estate, energy, construction, retail and infrastructure.

-Early and personal life
+In 2026, Karapetyan was announced as leader of the newly formed Strong Armenia party, which contested the June 2026 parliamentary election as the leading opposition force.

+Biography
-Samvel Karapetyan was born on August 18, 1965, in the town of Kalinino (now Tashir, Lori province) in the Armenian SSR.

-Karapetyan graduated from the Faculty of Mechanical Engineering of Yerevan Polytechnic Institute in 1986.
+Karapetyan was born on August 18, 1965, in the town of Kalinino (today Tashir) in the Lori region of Soviet Armenia.
+He graduated from the Faculty of Mechanical Engineering of Yerevan Polytechnic Institute in 1986.

-He is married, with three children (two sons and a daughter), and lives in Moscow.
-Karapetyan's son, Sarkis, and daughter, Tatevik, are top managers of Tashir.
-Tatevik also heads the area of cinema chain development.
-He owns an 85 meter Lurssen superyacht named ACE.

-In November 2017, he was appointed the president of the football club FC Ararat Moscow.

-Business and philanthropy

-Karapetyan moved to Russia in the 1990s and in 1997, he became the president of the Kaluga-based Kalugaglavsnab OAO, which provides logistics services, particularly to Russia's state gas company Gazprom.
+After the dissolution of the Soviet Union in 1991, Karapetyan moved to Russia and in 1997, he became the president of the Kaluga-based Kalugaglavsnab OAO, which provides logistics services, including to Russia's state gas company Gazprom.
 He then expanded into Moscow's real estate market.
-In 1999, he established the Tashir Group, a conglomerate of industrial, construction, supply and delivery companies, hotels, restaurants and other firms numbering more than 200 in total and employing more than 30,000 people.

-Karapetyan's Tashir Group has made a number of investments and philanthropic endeavors in Armenia and the Republic of Artsakh.
+In 1999, he established the Tashir Group, a conglomerate of industrial, construction, supply and delivery companies, hotels, restaurants and other firms now numbering more than 200 in total and employing more than 30,000 people.
+The group has made a number of investments and philanthropic endeavors in Armenia and the then-Republic of Artsakh.
 Tashir Group owns two large shopping complexes in Yerevan, as well as a major Armenian electricity company, Electric Networks of Armenia, among other enterprises.
 In 2013, Karapetyan financed the construction of a new hospital in Stepanakert, capital of the Republic of Artsakh.
-At the end of October 2020, Karapetyan vowed to rebuild the maternity hospital of Stepanakert City that was destroyed by the Azerbaijani bombardment on October 28.
+At the end of October 2020, Karapetyan vowed to rebuild the maternity hospital of Stepanakert that was destroyed by the Azerbaijani bombardment on October 28.
 In September 2021, he announced that Tashir Group plans to invest $600 million to expand and modernize Armenia's energy sector.

+In November 2017, Karapetyan was appointed the president of the football club FC Ararat Moscow, which represented the Armenian diaspora in Russia.
+In January 2018, Karapetyan was named by the US Treasury Department in the so-called Putin list, consisting of 114 senior political figures and 96 oligarchs, all of whom reportedly rose to prominence under Russian President Vladimir Putin.

 In June 2020, Karapetyan paid part of the 2 billion dram bail for ex-president of Armenia Robert Kocharyan's release from custody.
+One of the most significant philanthropists in Armenia, he is also one of the largest benefactors of the Armenian Apostolic Church.